-

 Decisions of the board are reached by a majority of present or represented members.
 The chairman of the board has a casting vote in the event the board consists of an even number of members (or if the articles of association establish such a casting vote).
 Board minutes have to be recorded in the relevant meetings book.

-It is common in public limited liability companies to delegate certain powers to a managing director (this is also possible but not as common in private limited liability companies), or to an executive committee.
+It is common in public limited liability companies to delegate certain powers to a managing director (this is also possible but not as common in private limited liability companies and is limited to determined acts or sets of acts), or to an executive committee.
 The delegate(s)/executive committee have the same authority to represent the company as the board within the powers that have been attributed to it.
 There are, however, certain powers that cannot be delegated, such as approval of the annual accounts, creation of guarantees, mergers, transformations, share capital increases and change of registered office.

 In both private and public limited liability companies, the board of directors or managing directors (with the necessary authority) can grant powers of representation to third parties to act, with full authority, on behalf of the company.